Vladimir9595/3D-Portfolio/README.md

 ## Implement Canvas 3D model

-We can add the Canvas component in the Hero section.
+You can add the Canvas component in the Hero section.
-To build a 3D model Canvas we have to import some things in the section like :
+To build a 3D model Canvas you have to import some things in the section like :

 ```bash
 import React, { Suspense, useEffect, useState } from 'react'